-THE 100 Introduction to Theatre HU
+ГНЕ 100 Introduction to Theatre HU 3

-THE 300 Film: The Creative Process I HU
+THE 300 Film: The Creative Process I HU 3

-320 History of the Theatre I HU, H
+THE 320 History of the Theatre I HU, H 3

-101 Acting: An Introduction
+THP 101 Acting: An Introduction 3

-301 Theatre Production
+THP 301 Theatre Production 1

-entration area
+Conce entration area 9

-Total 2
+Total 22

-rotai 2

 Courses ordinarily limited to majors only are available to minors on a second-priority basis; that is, minors may not preregister for these courses, but are allowed to register after all majors' needs have been met.
 All prerequisites for the minor courses must be met (see course listings).
 Transfer students may transfer up to nine semester hours toward their minor.
-A "C" (2.00) or higher is required for all courses in the minor
+A "C" (2.00) or higher is required for all courses in the minor.

-A concentration in theatre is available under the Bachelor of Interdisciplinary Studies (B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
-Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the B.I.S. program take active roles in creating their educational plans and defining their career goals.
-For more information, see "Bachelor of Interdisciplinary Studies," page 123.
+A concentration in theatre is available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
+Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the BIS program take active roles in creating their educational plans and defining their career goals.
+For more information, see "School of Interdisciplinary Studies," page 124.